 - Skeletal class 3 malocclusion occurs when the entire jaw is misaligned due to a growing problem.

 - Dental class 3 overbite happens when the lower teeth are too far forward compared to the upper teeth.

 What are treatment options for a Bite correction?

-Braces and clear aligners are common treatments for an overbite.
+Overbite Braces and clear aligners are common treatments for an overbite.
 Traditional braces are made from ceramic and metal.
-The braces are attached to each tooth and connected with wire.
+The braces are attached to each tooth and connected with a wire.
 The aligners also straighten crowded teeth and a misaligned jaw.

 Invisalign is a series of clear plastic aligners custom-made for your teeth.
 Invisalign for overbite treatment is common among teenagers and adults.

 Palatial expanders are special appliances attached to the upper molars used by children or adolescents whose upper jaws are too small to accommodate adult teeth.